 Please keep in mind that weight loss isn't a straight line down.
 Your weight fluctuates every day, and it's vital to assess the overall trend.
 If you see it going down for a few weeks (although sometimes it can take months), you can safely assume that you are on the right path and finally losing weight.

-Before you underestimate your progress from a standpoint of your scales, check your body fat percentage, how your clothes fit, how strong you've become, body measurements, and monthly photos.
+Before you underestimate your progress from your scales' standpoint, check your body fat percentage, how your clothes fit, how strong you've become, your body measurements, and monthly photos.
 Maybe you've only plateaued when it comes to the scales, but you're transforming in other ways.

 Try answering the following questions honestly:

-- Do I consume the right number of calories per day?
+- Do I consume the right amount of calories?

 - Do I drink plenty of water?

-- Do I work out as much as I've chosen to?
+- Do I work out as much as I should?

-If the answer to at least one of your answers was negative this might be the reason why you are not losing weight.
-Make sure to pay attention to your daily routine and stress levels to achieve the best results!
+Any question you answered 'no' is likely a reason why you are not losing weight.
+Make sure to pay more attention to your daily routine and stress levels to achieve the best results.